Redennison/stay.ai/README.md

 ## Evaluation

 - The model's performance is evaluated using the test set.
-- A confusion matrix and accuracy score are computed to assess its prediction capability.
+- A confusion matrix and accuracy score of **86%** are computed to assess its prediction capability.

-## Requirements

-- numpy
-- matplotlib
-- pandas
-- tensorflow
-- scikit-learn

-## Usage

-1. Import the necessary libraries and the dataset.
-2. Encode the categorical variables.
-3. Split the dataset into training and test sets.
-4. Apply feature scaling.
-5. Initialize the ANN, add layers, and compile the model.
-6. Train the model on the training set.
-7. Predict test set results and evaluate the model.

 ## Dataset Variables

 - Independent Variables: CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary.
 - Dependent Variable: Customer churn indicator (binary).

-## Note

-The dataset `Churn_Modelling.csv` must be present in the working directory for the code to run successfully.
-Ensure all prerequisite libraries are installed.